VorobevArseniy/hroma/README.md

-**Hroma** is a statically-typed functional programming language for building reliable and efficient applications.
+**Linea** is a statically-typed functional programming language for building reliable and efficient applications.
 Its core innovation is a default-linear type system that guarantees resource safety without sacrificing expressiveness, combined with an elegant syntax that blends the power of mathematical foundations with practical simplicity.

-> Hroma is under active development
+> Linea is under active development
 > syntax is the subject to change

 ## Philosophy

-Hroma is built on three core principles:
+Linea is built on three core principles:

 1. Safety by Default: Linear types eliminate resource management errors (use-after-free, double-free) at compile time.
 (No GC at all!)